Qmunity/BluePower/README.md

 ## Installing

 1. Clone into an empty directory using your git client of choice.
-2. Open a command line and type the following:
+2. Open a command line and type the following: `gradlew setupDecompWorkspace` then `gradlew eclipse` or `gradlew idea`
-        `gradlew setupDecompWorkspace`
-        `gradlew eclipse` or `gradlew idea`

 3. Open the directory in your IDE of choice
 4. After making code changes you can build with `gradlew build`